TaLucGiaHoang/hifive1-revb-bh1750/README.md

 ## Example of connect to one BH1750 Light Sensor
 ![HiFive1 Rev B connect to a BH1750 Light Sensor](photos/001.jpg)

-## Example of connect to two BH1750 Light Sensor
+## Example of connect to two BH1750 Light Sensors
 ![HiFive1 Rev B connect to 2 BH1750 Light Sensors](photos/002.jpg)

 # Development tools